 Creating Content is Important

-Content is perhaps the most important part of the written text that appears on the web.
-Keywords are important as they help a reader find a site, but the actual content on a web page is what holds the attention of readers.
+Content is perhaps the most important part of the written text that appears on a webpage.
+Keywords are important as they help a reader find a site, but the actual content on a webpage holds the attention of readers.
 Fancy titles are nice as well, but they have a very limited job.

 What's in a Title?

 In a list of SERPs for the same keyword, a good title might get the reader to click on a certain piece of content.
-But, if the content that they find on the other side of the click isn't well written, or it's chaotic in how it's arranged, then the reader will likely be lost.
+But, if they find the content on the other side of the click isn't well written or chaotic in how it's arranged, then the reader will likely be lost.

-The entire purpose of content is to keep the reader on the site long enough for them to become engaged in what it is that's being offered, sold, promoted, etc...
+The entire purpose of content is to keep the reader on the site long enough for them to become engaged in what's being offered, sold, promoted, etc.

 And the only way to accomplish this goal is by providing good content.

-The human eye can assess a photograph in a single blink, but it takes time to read content.
-That is why content must be well written and contain value for the reader.
+The human eye can assess a photograph in a single blink, but it takes time to read the content.
+That is another reason why content must be well written and contain value for the reader.

 Content must entertain the reader and be very informative, but creating this type of text is often very difficult.
 Even for the most experienced copywriters, we often find ourselves slaving away over a piece of content for hours on end because we can't seem to find the right words to say to fully engage and entertain the reader.
 At least this is what a good copywriter will do.

-And when this happens, we have to dig deeper and further study the audience of the content we are creating.
+And when this happens, we have to dig deeper and further study the audience for the content we are creating.
 What are they looking for?
 Why are they searching for certain keywords?

-No matter the way you look at it, good content is important, and whether you realize it or not, creating good content is more difficult than you think.
-If it was easy, you wouldn't need to outsource content creation to a copywriter.
+No matter the way you look at it, good content really does matter and is important, and whether you realize it or not, creating good content is more difficult than you think.
+If it were easy, you wouldn't need to outsource content creation to a copywriter.
 But you do.

 And that's why it's imperative that you outsource it to a copywriter who has much experience in creating top-notch content on a consistent basis.
-With a quick look at my writing samples, you'll quickly see that I have the experience and knowledge it takes to create the content you're in need of.
+With a quick look at our writing samples, you'll quickly see that we have the experience and knowledge it takes to create the content you're in need of.

 Contact me today to learn more about content creation!

-And while creating content from the comfort of my home is most definitely a luxury that I don't take for granted, hunching over my computer for eight to 14 hours a day doing research and writing content typically results in a throbbing back and bent shoulders.
+Even though creating content from the comfort of my home is a luxury that I don't take for granted, hunching over my computer for eight to 14 hours a day doing research and writing content typically results in a throbbing back and shoulders.
 And this usually translates into my posture being something that strongly resembles a human question mark.
 Mostly, it results in a ton of back pain.

-The first thing that came across my mind when I was asked to create a blog posting was "Wow, Whitney.
-Now it's time to dig in deep and learn about something that truly affects everyone...SLEEP!"
+The first thing that came to mind when I was asked to create a blog post about a mattress was "Wow, Whitney.
+Now it's time to dig in deep and learn about something that truly affects everyone: sleep!"

-Within the first few minutes of doing research for my Bragada Mattress blog posting, I immediately began to understand just how important a high-quality memory foam mattress is for one' sleep and well-being.
+Within the first few minutes of doing research for my mattress blog posting, I immediately began to understand just how important a high-quality memory foam mattress is for one's sleep and well-being.
 After all, a better night's sleep results in a better life, right?

 Sleep Is Important for Everyone

-Without proper sleep, if you're anything like me, you'll find yourself enduring mood swings, an aching back, and more times than not, interpersonal relationships that suffer.
+Without proper sleep, if you're anything like me, you'll find yourself enduring mood swings, an aching back, and, more often than not, interpersonal relationships that suffer.
 But this doesn't have to happen!

 Even if you're limited to the number of hours that you can sleep each night, you should be doing your best to make sure you get the best sleep possible during these few short hours.